Rosepetal2022/Team_Profile_Generator/README.md

   ## Description

-  An app to create a professional looking README File
+ An app to create an HTML webpage that displays summaries of each employee for a software engineering team.

   ## Installation